What is No Gi BJJ? | Simply Explained

 Gyms Exclusively Teaching No Gi BJJ

-He explains that it is his preference to put an emphasis on clinching and using positioning vs relying on pulling and yanking the uniform of your opponent.
+He explains that it is his preference to emphasize clinching and using positioning vs relying on pulling and yanking the uniform of your opponent.

-His gym it was focused on using flexibility and unusual positions in order to submit and control opponents.
+His gym was focused on using flexibility and unusual positions to submit and control opponents.